Our Story

 In 2013, Roots partnered with Whole Foods to print reusable tote bags which were sold in 23 stores throughout the mid-Atlantic.
 Because of this campaign, Roots was able to reach more supporters in the U.S. and engage with a broader community about development without dependency.

 In 2015, Roots left Gran Sous and moved to Anse-a-Galets, La Gonave’s largest town.
 While in Anse-a-Galets, Roots began establishing ties to more partners and leaders on the island, including the mayor of Anse-a-Galets.
-These relationships would help Roots grow and more firmly establish itself as a major player on La Gonave.
+These relationships would help Roots grow and more firmly establish itself as a key La Gonave ally.

 Shifting the Power